Vegan Health FAQs

 Most people in Western societies have the opposite problem – far too much protein – and protein deficiency is almost unheard of.
 Provided you eat a healthy and varied vegan diet that provides enough calories, protein won’t be on your worry list.

 On average, men need around 55 grams and women 45 grams of protein daily.
-The best plant sources of protein include pulses (peas, beans, lentils, chickpeas and soya), nuts, seeds and wholegrain foods (wholemeal bread, wholewheat pasta and brown rice).
+The best plant sources of protein include pulses (peas, beans, lentils, chickpeas and soya – and products made from them), nuts, seeds and wholegrain foods (wholemeal bread, wholewheat pasta and brown rice).

 No. A varied, vegan diet provides all the amino acids you need.
 Amino acids are the building blocks of protein required for growth and repair of all body cells.
 There are nine essential amino acids which have to be included in the diet as our bodies cannot make them (the other non-essential ones can be made in the body).
 Plant foods contain all the essential amino acids we need and the idea that vegans need to combine foods, like beans and rice for example, to get complete protein is considered outdated.
 Simply eating a variety of foods throughout the day will provide the range of amino acids you need.